 Opus has an extensive appetizer menu and creative signature drinks.
 These things make it a popular stop for patrons near and far.

-Confession: The Hibiscus Bloom cocktails were so smooth, it was like drinking fruit punch.
+Confession: The Hibiscus Bloom cocktails were so smooth, more like drinking fruit punch.
 (Good thing we took the trolley!)

 This diverse mix of amazing flavors and good fun ended our Boston to Salem day trip on a positive note.